10 Best AI Agents for Data Analysis

 If Powerdrill is great for small teams, Julius AI is the go-to tool for individual analysts who live inside spreadsheets.

-It’s not meant for enterprises, but as a personal AI agent for data analysis, it’s one of the most user-friendly and affordable ways to get started in 2025.
+It’s not meant for enterprises, but as a personal AI agent for data analysis, it’s one of the most user-friendly and affordable ways to get started.

 5. Microsoft Power BI (GenAI Upgrades) - AI-Powered Business Insights